CHURCHES AND THE BUILDING OF LOCAL RELATIONSHIPS

 Feel free to share this material.

-Over eighty church leaders and lay people from across the UK, US, Canada, Sweden, France and Ghana participated on Zoom.
+Church leaders from across the UK, US, Canada, Sweden, France and Ghana participated on Zoom.
 View their comments in the Chat here.
-It was also streamed on Facebook live.
+The discussion was also streamed on Facebook live.

 HOSTS & PRESENTERS